-A Certificate of Origin (often abbreviated to CO, C/O, COO) is a document which identifies the origin of goods being exported and required by almost all of the export and import shipments in international trade transactions
+A Certificate of Origin (often abbreviated to CO, C/O, COO) is a trade document, which identifies the origin of goods that is being exported and required by almost all of the export and import shipments in international trade.

-What is the function of a certificate of origin in export / import transactions?
+What are the Functions of a Certificate of Origin in Export / Import Transactions?

-Certificates of origins are requested mostly by the custom administrations for the following reasons:
+Certificates of origins are requested by the importing country administrations for the following reasons:

-Determining whether or not the goods being imported are eligible for any preferential custom tariff agreements
+- Determining whether or not the goods being imported are eligible for any preferential custom tariffs,

-Determining whether or not goods come from a country against which the importing country has trade restrictions
+- Determining whether or not the goods come from a country against which the importing country has trade restrictions.

 Certificates of origin can be classified under two main groups: